benjaminparry/benjaminparry.github.io/_collecting/thoughts/2017/02/keeping-your-assumptions-in-check.md

 James later reiterated the value of [beginner's mind](https://en.wikipedia.org/wiki/Shoshin){:target="_blank"} and the importance of onboarding your audience from a macro level before zooming into the micro details.

 Mulling over the previous week of Tiny Lessons themed discussions and meetings, I realised I had not taken the opportunity to ask Nicky if she knew about [x] or had followed the [y] process before.
+This is something I wanted to address.
 Doing so is respectful to your team and forms a better discussion for everyone involved.